-The 4-hour Mental Health First Aid for Non-Suicidal Self-Injury course is for any interested adult.
+The 4-hour Mental Health First Aid Conversations about Non-Suicidal Self-Injury course is for any interested adult.

 You will learn how to assist a person who is engaging in self-injury.

 This course is based on guidelines developed through the expert consensus of people with lived experience of mental health problems and professionals.

 What’s the format?

 MHFA Australia does not centrally coordinate courses or set fees.
 Your local instructor can confirm their attendance fees.

 Evaluations consistently show that MHFA training is associated with improved knowledge of mental illnesses, their treatments and appropriate first aid strategies, and confidence in providing first aid to individuals with mental illness.
 It is also associated with decreased stigma and an increase in help provided over time.